-The key identification number is stamped on the key as shown in the illustration.
-Record this number in the space provided for reference if you ever need a new key.
+This ATV has two identification numbers: Vehicle Identification Number (VIN) and Engine Serial Number (ESN).
 These numbers are required by the dealer to complete warranty claims properly.
-No warranty will be allowed by Arctic Cat if the VIN or ESN is removed or mutilated in any way.
+No warranty will be allowed by the manufacturer if the VIN or ESN is removed or mutilated in any way.

-Always provide the ATV name, Vehicle Identification Number, and Engine Serial Number when contacting an authorized Arctic Cat ATV dealer for parts, service, accessories, or warranty.
-If a complete engine must be replaced, ask the dealer to notify Arctic Cat for correct registration information.
+Always provide the ATV name, Vehicle Identification Number, and Engine Serial Number when contacting an authorized ATV dealer for parts, service, accessories, or warranty.
+If a complete engine must be replaced, ask the dealer to notify the manufacturer for correct registration information.

-Record the Vehicle Identification Number and Engine Serial Number in the spaces provided to assist you in ordering parts from your authorized Arctic Cat ATV dealer or for reference in case the ATV is stolen.
+Record the Vehicle Identification Number and Engine Serial Number in the spaces provided to assist you in ordering parts from your authorized ATV dealer or for reference in case the ATV is stolen.